theIntethesis/Pong/README.md

  - Use the 'UP' and 'DOWN' keys to move the paddle on the left.

 # Compiling the code
  - Install Godot.
-Godot is available to download at https://godotengine.org/ or through Steam, if that's up your avenue.
+Godot is available to download at https://godotengine.org/ or through Steam at https://store.steampowered.com/app/404790/Godot_Engine/, if that's up your avenue.
  - Download the `cs383asgn1` folder from the repo, and unzip if necessary.
   - Click the green `<> Code` button and select `Download Zip`
  - In Godot, import the above folder as a new project.